cldellow/datasette-ui-extras/README.md

 - JSON arrays of strings are 3x faster to filter and 4x faster to facet.

+- Enables the row page for views on base tables that have primary keys.

+- Enable the update operation of the JSON API for views on base tables that have primary keys.

 - Advanced export: This control is hidden by default.
 Click the `(Advanced)` link to see it.

 - Filters: These controls are hidden by default.
 Click the funnel icon to see them.